Alexander Tyshler: Career

 In Moscow, Tyshler got close to futurist circles.
 He worked in painting and graphics, in particular, as a book illustrator.
 In this period, he was mostly interested in abstract compositions showing details of some mechanical equipment.
 On the other hand, the graphics was mainly figurative and, in particular, showed some themes related to the Civil War, as well as landscapes of Crimea.
 Starting from 1926, when Tyshler was invited to design a stage for a play in BelGOSET, the state Jewish theater in Minsk, he also started to work as a stage designer.
 His second stage design was for Fuenteovejuna by Lope de Vega.
 He was subsequently invited to the State Jewish Theater in Kharkiv, and, in the 1930s, to Romen Theatre in Moscow.
 Tyshler worked with Romen Theatre until 1940 and made the stage design for most of their performances of that period.
-In the 1930s, he also produced many paintings on topics associated with the Russian Revolution and Civil war, as well as related to the topis of his stage design, such as a large cyclus on Romani life.
+In the 1930s, he also produced many paintings on topics associated with the Russian Revolution and Civil war, as well as related to the topics of his stage design, such as a large cyclus on Romani life.
 Tyshler's paintings before 1936 are considered the early period of his art.

 Legacy

-Works by Tyshler are held in the collection of the Melitopol Museum of Local History.
+A notable set of his works is the 1928 Lyrical Cycle, whilst some other works by Tyshler are held in the collection of the Melitopol Museum of Local History.